 Better than Spotify?

 But what if you could get uncompromised sound alongside instant gratification?
 That's what TIDAL offers.
-It's an online music service that touts higher-quality audio than Spotify® and Beats Music™.
-I got a chance to try it out.
+It's an online music service that touts higher-quality audio than Spotify®.

-UPDATE MARCH 2017: TIDAL recently started streaming high-resolution music via a new audio fortmat called "MQA."
+TIDAL streams high-resolution music via MQA.
 MQA encoding "folds" studio-quality audio into files that are small enough to stream.
 Called TIDAL MASTERS, it is currently available on the TIDAL desktop PC app and through the Bluesound multi-room music service.

-When I reviewed the Bluesound Pulse Soundbar, I tried it out.
+When I reviewed the Bluesound Pulse Soundbar, I tried it out the Tidal Masters high-res offerings.
 Here's what I thought:

 "The sound seemed to open up and breathe a little more with the higher-resolution files.
 Roberta Flack’s “Killing me Softly” was a highlight.